Lowering Barriers and Building Motivation: ADHD Strategies for Daily Success

 Getting your confetti.
 So just taking a moment to externalize in one way or another that you’ve done the thing built off of that same premise.
 There is a celebration channel in the podcast discord, that exists for that reason.
 The way that I’ve been doing this recently, and I actually completely stole this from a friend because I noticed her doing it.

-[20:27:13] Asher: So, Dusty, the danger with a topic like this is listeners.
-I know some of you are making a huge laundry list of things you want to change.
+[20:27:13] Asher: So, Dusty, the danger with a topic like this is – listeners, I know some of you are making a huge laundry list of things you want to change.
 So how do you put this into practice?
 Start by picking one thing.
-Start by picking one thing.
-You want to lower the barrier to a place.
-You want to reduce friction, and it doesn’t have to be a whole huge routine.
+You want to lower the barrier, you want to reduce friction, and it doesn’t have to be a whole huge routine.

-It doesn’t have to be a consistent laundry practice or a consistent.
-My my newest one is I’ve.
-I’ve decided since I have to eat every day and I have to cook for myself, I’ve decided this is relevant to our last episode, that I’m going to make it fun.
+It doesn’t have to be a consistent laundry practice.
+My newest one is that I’ve decided since I have to eat every day and I have to cook for myself, I’ve decided this is relevant to our last episode, that I’m going to make it fun.
 But part of it being fun for me is the kitchen being clean.

-So pick one thing and pick the thing that you’re most motivated by right now, right?
-What?
-Where where do I want to take care of future me?
-What?
-Where do I want to be able to jump in and engage when the lightning does strike and start, start with that.
+So pick one thing and pick the thing that you’re most motivated by right now.
+Where do I want to take care of future me?
+Where do I want to be able to jump in and engage when the lightning does strike and start with that.
 And it doesn’t have to be something huge.
 It can be as simple as creating the right space for it, setting the things out for yourself.

 [22:20:18] Dusty: And I’m Dusty.